KyleKohlmeyer/KyleKohlmeyer/README.md

 [![My Skills](https://skillicons.dev/icons?i=python,postgres,github,selenium,visualstudio,mongodb,figma&theme=light)](https://skillicons.dev)
 ## Work Experience
 ### Technology Analyst at Ascension (2025 - Current)
+I use my technical and programming skills to manage the Trimble e-Builder application, allowing the Planning, Design, and Construction team to efficiently manage their projects.
+This work includes working with business stakeholders to develop new processes, making updates to existing functionality, and ensuring that organizational security standards are met.
+Additionally, I coordinate with the software vendor, Trimble Inc., to implement new customizations and resolve software outages.
 ### Business Intelligence Analyst at Gaylor Electric (2024 - 2025)
 I Built and deployed a Power BI dashboard for construction asset data, allowing manufacturing and operations to improve scheduling and progress tracking.
 As part of the dashboarding process, I met with several stakeholders to gather business requirements and to ensure that the way the data was being presented was effective for them and their teams.